teusink/Home-Security-by-Pi/2-Configuration.md

 *Back to [Introduction page](https://github.com/teusink/Home-Security-by-Pi/blob/master/README.md)*

 # Configuration
+This part is about the basic configuration of your installment.
+It has parts of hardening, but it is primarly aimed at configuring or removing installed software and hardware.

 ## Configuration Sources
 Below is a list of sources online I used in order to come to this repo.
 Thanks for the contributers!